gildasZ/llm-ecg_labeling-tool-/README.md

-# 🛠️ Custom_Labeling-Tool with Auto-Labeller
+# 🛠️ ECG_Labeling-Tool with Auto-Labeller

 ## 📊 Description
 This project is a custom time-series labeling tool built using Django, Plotly, and Dash.
 Originally designed for automated ECG waveform annotation, this version uses financial trading data as a substitute due to the lack of labeled ECG datasets.
 It serves as a complete **Proof of Concept**, demonstrating the core functionalities of interactive, multi-feature time-series labeling via a web interface.